brakmic/BlockchainStore/README.md

 ...and many other things.

-Giving customers an interface where they can add or remove products to/from their shopping carts is important but not the end.
-The whole shopping experience on the UI as well as a sophisticated business logic in the backend must both exist at the same time and support each other.
-As long as we can't put a whole (non-public & fast) database on Ethereum we'll maintain it somewhere else.
-To achieve this task our DApp will access public APIs of our backend.
+Giving customers an interface where they can add or remove products to/from their shopping carts is important but not the ultimate goal.
+The shopping experience on the UI **and** a sophisticated business logic in the backend must both exist to support each other.
+As long as we can't put a *non-public & fast* database on Ethereum we'll have to maintain it somewhere else.
+And to achieve this goal our DApp will rely on backend APIs.

 ### Tokens